Students

 Mark and Rachel Rohr Foundation and the S/Y Acadia

-I have been fortunate to work closely with the Mark and Rachel Rohr Foundation and the crew of the S/Y Acadia over the past 3 years to make many of these field expeditions possible.
+I have been fortunate to work closely with the Mark and Rachel Rohr Foundation and the crew of the S/Y Acadia since 2020 to make many of these field expeditions possible.
 The S/Y Acadia and the Rohr Foundation support many ocean conservation projects documenting the health of marine ecosystems and the impacts of climate change on these complex environments.
 The S/Y Acadia aims also to document the diversity of marine life on their voyages to remote locations around the globe and to help connect communities and scientists by fostering public discussion about marine conservation.

 Smithsonian Tropical Research Institute